Work plays a significant part in all our lives. Our earnings ensure that the lights stay on, there’s food on the table and the rainy-day pot is full.

 Numerous studies show that vacations increase company productivity and reduce stress.
 The American Sociological Association compiled a report, which suggests that a larger number of vacations lead to a decline in the psychological distress of people.

-An effective way to encourage your people to take time off is to implement a “use it, or lose it” system – whereby any unused days will not be carried over at the end of the year.
+An effective way to encourage your people to take time off is to implement a “use it or lose it” system – whereby any unused days will not be carried over at the end of the year or repaid financially.

 Implement short breaks throughout the day:

-To combat this, you could consider installing a games room where people can socialise and take their minds off work, encourage light exercise throughout the day, or even go out as a team to grab a coffee.
+To combat this, you could consider installing a games room where people can socialise and take their minds off work.
+Consider encouraging light exercise throughout the day and introducing walking meetings outside the office.
+You can even go out as a team to grab a coffee.
 Some leading companies will get meditation practitioners in to help calm and de-stress their people.

 All of these social investment techniques will positively impact on your teams’ work performance, productivity and happiness.